backdrop-contrib/rate/README.txt

   Check this box if you want the widget to be visible in the node teaser.
 * Comment display
   Same as node display, but for comments.
+* Roles
+  Check the roles which are allowed to vote using this widget.
+All roles are allowed to vote if no roles are checked.
+* Behaviour when user has no permissions to vote
+  If the user may not vote on the widget, what needs to be done?
+Options are:
+  * Redirect to login and show message.
+    The widget is visible just as if you may vote on in.
+If the user clicks on a button, the user is redirected to the user page which shows the message 'You must login before you can vote.'.
+The user is redirected back to the page with the rate widget after login.
+  * Redirect to login but do not show a message.
+    This behaviour is the same as the first option, except for the fact that it does not display a message.
+  * Show a disabled widget (with non clickable buttons).
+    The user is able to see the widget, but cannot click on it.
+  * Hide widget
+    The widget is not visible to the user if he does not have the permission to vote.

 2.2.
 Options
 ------------